wasp-os/wasp-os/README.rst

 `Installation Guide <https://wasp-os.readthedocs.io/en/latest/install.html>`_
 to learn how to build and install wasp-os on these devices.

-At the end of the install process your watch will show the time (03:00) together with a date and a battery meter.
-When the watch goes into power saving mode you can use the button to wake it again.
+At the end of the installation process, your watch will show the time (03:00) together with a date and a battery meter.
+When the watch goes into power saving mode, you can use the button to wake it again.

-At this point you will also be able to use the Nordic UART Service to access the MicroPython REPL.
+At this point, you will also be able to use the Nordic UART Service to access the MicroPython REPL.
 You can use ``tools/wasptool --console`` to access the MicroPython REPL.